kubescape/kubescape/docs/providers/armo.md

     kubescape scan --create-account
     ```

 The scan results will be submitted to the ARMO Platform.

-**Click the URL printed at the end of the scan and sign-up (for free) to the ARMO portal.
-After sign-up you will directed to the scanning results!**
+**Using the link printed at the end of the scan, sign up for the ARMO platform (for free) and see the scanning results**

-Here is an examples of the results you will see:
+Here is an example of the results you will see:
 ![compliance](compliance.png)

 ## Key features: